PacificBiosciences/IsoSeq/docs/umi/cli-workflow.md

  * pairwise concordance is at least 97%
  * alignment starts/ends within 5 bp of the other read
  * no more than 5 bps are deleted or inserted in a window of 20 bp (like in isoseq cluster)
+ * *groupdedup* only: these reads have the same cell barcode

 **Input**
 The input file for *dedup* is one FLTNC file:
  - `<movie>.fltnc.bam` or `fltnc.fofn`

+The input file for *groupdedup* is one FLTNC file, sorted by 10x cell barcode tag:
+ - `<movie>.tagsort.bam`

 **Output**
 The following output files of *dedup* contain polished isoforms: